All Dying Light 2 The Only Way Out choices explained

-The Dying Light 2 The Only Way Out quest has you investigating the murder of Commander Lucas for Aitor, a Peacekeeper.
-Along the way you’ll meet Berislav and Brooks, and negotiate with Maya for the Lazarus weapon.
-Having tried to scurry through the metro tunnels with Hakon, you’ll come face to face with the Peacekeepers for the first time, and Aitor will recruit you for an investigation into the murder of Commander Lucas and the whereabouts of his Lazarus weapon.
+The Dying Light 2 The Only Way Out quest has you investigating the murder of Peacekeeper Commander Lucas and the whereabouts of his Lazarus weapon for Aitor.
+During your investigation, you might meet meet Berislav and Brooks, and you'll have to negotiate with Maya for the Lazarus.
+This comes after your attempt to scurry through the Dying Light 2 metro tunnels with Hakon, leaving you face to face with the Peacekeepers for the first time.
+In order to get the aid of the Peacekeepers in reaching the Central Loop, you'll need to work on the investigation and report in to Aitor.
 Here is every choice and consequence for speaking to Aitor, Berislav, Brooks, and Maya during The Only Way Out story quest in Dying Light 2.

 Help Aitor with the murder investigation or say you have your own affairs?